A generating tree approach to k-nonnesting partitions and permutations: Introduction

 \subsection{Main results}

-Our main contribution is a generating tree approach which passes through neither Young tableaux nor lattice paths, and can be used to describe both $k$-nonnesting set partitions and $k$-nonnesting permutations, for arbitrary $k$.
-The generating tree construction leads to a functional equation for the generating function which provides us with information about the corresponding series.
+Our main contribution is a generating tree description of $k$-nonnesting set partitions and $k$-nonnesting permutations, for arbitrary $k$.
+Unlike previous enumerative analyses of these objects, we do not make use of bijections with Young tableaux nor lattice paths.
+Our construction leads to a functional equation for the generating function which we use to generate terms in the series.
 We describe generic functional equations in a number of variables which grows with~$k$.
+Thus far we have been unable to solve these functional equations as our attempts to apply kernel methods have been obstructed by the lack of symmetry in our description.

-The key innovation in this study is a new class of structures that are essentially arc diagrams ``under construction'', which we call \emph{open arc diagrams}.
-These are arc diagrams in which we allow semi-arcs with a single end-point.
-Usual arc annotated sequences form the subclass of diagrams with no semi-arcs.
-Aside from nestings, it is relevant to consider \emph{future} nestings in open arc diagrams.
-We describe how to identify both patterns in a generating tree construction.
+The key innovation in this study is a new class of structures that are essentially arc diagrams ``under construction,'' which we call \emph{open arc diagrams}.
+These are arc diagrams in which we allow semi-arcs with a single endpoint.
+Usual arc diagrams then form the subclass of diagrams with no semi-arcs.
+We identify a minimal pattern to avoid which prevents occurrences of $k$-nestings in the complete diagrams.

+Although our enumerative techniques are subject to restrictions of computer memory, they are sufficient to form the basis of some conjectures: we have a precise conjecture on the asymptotic growth of many $k$-nonnesting arc diagram families, including set partitions, and permutations, and open diagram classes.
+This conjecture implies that, asymptotically, the number of $k$-nonnesting open diagrams divided by the number of $k$-nonnesting closed diagrams is subexponential~\cite{Burr14}.
+This fact, which is not evident by looking only at small sizes, implies that our open diagram construction is efficient for large~$n$.

-We also find an interesting connection between open arc diagrams related to $3$-nonnesting set partitions and Baxter permutations.
+We also conjecture from our numerical data that there is a bijective correspondence between open arc diagrams related to $3$-nonnesting set partitions and Baxter permutations (Conjecture~\ref{conj:baxter}).
+This class does not obviously posess the same symmetries as other classes counted by the same sequence, and the generating tree is quite different from all previously known examples.
+This is intriguing, although it complicates the search for an easy combinatorial bijection.